 North Rim of the Grand Canyon National Park

-The Grand Canyon North Rim is possible to visit as a day trip from Kanab (it is an hour and half drive each way).
+The Grand Canyon North Rim is possible to visit as a day trip from Kanab (it is an hour and half drive each way) or Page, Arizona (almost three hours each way).
 The North Rim gets significantly fewer visitors than the South Rim.
 Please note that the North Rim gets lots of snow and is closed during the winter.

 Grand Staircase-Escalante National Monument